RConsortium/isc-proposal/out/conference-management-proposal.md

     -   Reviewer 2: review first abstract, make recommendation, suggest session for abstract, see if there is a way to group with second abstract
     -   Local organizer - email registered participants, add information to the conference website

-While the other members are evaluating the last CMS, Steph will round up the pros/cons of each CMS, make further tests as requested by the team and consider additional pros/cons not explicitly tested by the above.
+After evaluating the last CMS, Steph will round up the pros/cons of each CMS, make further tests as requested by the team and consider additional pros/cons not explicitly tested by the above.

 At the end of this stage the team will meet to discuss the pros and cons and make a decision on which CMS to take forward.

-An additional week is allowed to handle any further queries required to make a final decision.
+Some queries may need to be followed up by Steph before a final decision is made.

-Estimated work time: - Steph: 12 days - Others: 10 hours each
+Estimated work time:

+-   Steph: 12 days
+-   Others: 10 hours each

 ### Development Stage (May - June)